AresMUSH/aresmush/plugins/roles/help/en/manage_roles.md

 > **Permission Required:** These commands require the Admin role.

 Game admins can manage what roles are available in the game and what people have those roles.

-## Roles vs Permissions

-There are two levels to the Roles system:  roles and permissions.

-Roles are assigned to characters.
-You could have a 'builder' role or a 'pilot' role.
-Some things - like channels or bulletin boards - can be locked so that only people with certain roles can use them.
+Some systems, like channels and forums, can be limited to people with certain roles.

+Roles control what permissions a character has.
+Individual commands are limited to people with certain permissions.

+See the [roles tutorial](http://aresmush.com/tutorials/manage/roles) for more details about how to use roles.

-Permissions are assigned to roles, and allow you to further refine what people with a given role can do.
+> **Tip:**  You can't assign individual permissions to characters.
+Permissions are assigned to roles, which in turn are assigned to characters.

-### Using Permissions

-> **Tip:** Characters with the Admin role have all permissions automatically.
-If you don't want to fuss with multiple levels of staff, you don't need to worry about permissions.

-Each plugin defines its own permissions and what commands require them.
-The help files tell you what permissions are needed.
-For example - at the top of this file it tells you that the manage_roles permissions is needed to access these commands.

-For example:  You might create a 'builder' role and assign it the 'build' and 'teleport' permissions.
-Then all builders would be able to build rooms/exits and teleport around without having access to all other admin commands.
-You might also create an 'app_staff' role that had application permissions but not building permissions.
-It's completely flexible.

 ### The Everyone Role